section-engineering-education/engineering-education/content/articles/responsive_flutter_design_using_mediaquery_class/index.md

 ### Conclusion

-In this tutorial, we stated what a responsive flutter application is and the importance of your application is responsive.
-When creating your application, these should be the first things you envision before proceeding to create your layout.
-Draft up how the application should be and have an idea of the set of devices your application will be likey displayed on.
-Nicely design apps that are responsive make users more engaged in your application and keeps them coming back.
+In this tutorial, we stated what a responsive flutter application is and the importance of our application being responsive.
+When creating our application, these should be the first things we envision before proceeding to create our layout.
+Draft up how the application should be and have an idea of the set of devices our application will be likey displayed on.
+Nicely design apps that are responsive make users more engaged in the application and keeps them coming back.